cbcrg/nf-phdcourse21/README.md

 docker run -it debian:jessie-slim bash
 ```

-Once launched the container you wil noticed that's running as root (!).
+Once launched the container you will noticed that's running as root (!).
 Use the usual commands to navigate in the file system.

 To exit from the container, stop the BASH session with the exit command.